 We also removed the sheet rails on both sides, we drilled up the old holes and filled them with epoxy.
-This was a good thing we removed the sheet rails, as some of the holes have probably been leaking a lot.

 Next up was the chainplates.
 Our plan with the chainplates is to repair what is needed with epoxy around them, but leave a small opening around the plates.
 This opening we will fill up with butyl-tape which will be kept in place with a small custom made metal.
 This was it will hopefully not be any leakages and the movements and tensions from the chain won’t break the plastic around them.
 But more on this and better pictures in the future when we’ve actually done this.

 Our “On the hard to-do list” and some status updates:

 Repair all possible leakages above deck (chainplates, fairleads etc etc) – work ongoing

 Go over and change through-hulls were it is needed – some through-hulls removed and new ones ordered.

 Go over bow-thruster – Work ongoing, taken apart and new sealings ordered